Substance Use and Dependence Among HIV-Infected Adolescents and Young Adults

 12. Tolou-Shams M, Brown LK, Houck C, et al.; Project SHIELD Study Group.
 The association between depressive symptoms, substance use, and HIV

 13. Tolou-Shams M, Brown LK, Gordon G, et al; Project SHIELD Study Group.
 Arrest history as an indicator of adolescent/young adult substance use and HIV risk.
 Drug Alcohol Depend 2007;88:87-90.
-[Abstract]
+[PubMed]

 15. Dunlap E, Golub A, Johnson BD.
 Girls’ sexual development in the inner city: From compelled childhood sexual contact to sex-for-things exchanges.
 J Child Sex Abus 2003;12:73-96.
-[Abstract]
+[PubMed]

 19. Brennan DJ, Hellerstedt WL, Ross MW, et al. History of childhood sexual abuse and HIV risk behaviors in homosexual and bisexual men.
 Am J